Chris Hani: Political and military career

-At age 15 he joined the ANC Youth League.
-As a student he was active in protests against the Bantu Education Act.
+At the age of 15, he joined the ANC Youth League.
+As a student, he was active in protests against the Bantu Education Act.
 He worked as a clerk for a law firm.
-Following his graduation, he joined Umkhonto we Sizwe (MK), the armed wing of the ANC.
+In 1961, Hani joined a communist party led by Comrade Mbeki where he first started learning and reading about Marxism.
+Following his graduation, Hani joined Umkhonto we Sizwe (MK), the armed wing of the ANC.
+He credited his commitment to the MK as a result of his exposure to the extreme side of apartheid during his upbringing.
+Hani said, "I didn't get involved with the workers' struggle out of theory alone.
+It was a combination of theory and my own class background."
 Following his arrest under the Suppression of Communism Act, he went into exile in Lesotho in 1963.
-Because of Hani's involvement with Umkhonto we Sizwe he was forced into hiding by the South African government during which time he changed his first name to Chris.
+Because of Hani's involvement with Umkhonto we Sizwe, he was forced into hiding by the South African government and changed his first name to Chris.

 He received military training in the Soviet Union and served in campaigns in the Zimbabwean War of Liberation, also called the Rhodesian Bush War.
 They were joint operations between Umkhonto we Sizwe (MK) and the Zimbabwe People's Revolutionary Army in the late 1960s.
 The Luthuli Detachment operation consolidated Hani's reputation as a soldier in the black army that took the field against apartheid and its allies.
-His role as a fighter from the earliest days of MK's exile (following the arrest of Nelson Mandela and the other internal MK leaders at Rivonia) was an important part in the fierce loyalty Hani enjoyed in some quarters later as MK's Deputy Commander (Joe Modise was overall commander).
-In 1969 he co-signed, with six others, the 'Hani Memorandum' which was strongly critical of the leadership of Joe Modise, Moses Kotane and other comrades in the leadership.
+His role as a fighter from the earliest days of MK's exile (following the arrest of Nelson Mandela and the other internal MK leaders at Rivonia) was an important part in the fierce loyalty that Hani later enjoyed in some quarters as MK's Deputy Commander (Joe Modise was overall commander).
+In 1969, Hani co-signed, with six others, the "Hani Memorandum", which was strongly critical of the leadership of Joe Modise, Moses Kotane and other comrades in the leadership.
+This memorandum was also a cry to radicalize the anti-apartheid movement in the ANC.
+Hani saw the overreliance on diplomatic negotiations as inefficient and was critical of the separation between the leaders of the ANC and the fighters of the MK.
+Hani stressed the fact in the memorandum by saying, "the ANC is the vanguard of the revolutionary struggle in South Africa and it is strange that its leaders have not been obliged to take the M.K. oath".
+Hani and the signatories of the memorandum aimed to unite both parties while also holding leaders of the ANC accountable for complacency.